-Memri TV is now in Southern Mexico and Latin America
+Memri TV – ISIS Islamic State (ISIL/IS) Daesh and Al Qaeda are now in Southern Mexico, Europe and Latin America

 The Middle East Media Research Institute (MEMRI) is a not for profit press monitoring and analysis organization with headquarters in Washington, DC.
 MEMRI publishes and distributes free English language translations of Arabic, Persian, Urdu, Pashto, and Turkish media reports.